-I know these are not 100% Paleo, so don’t get all Paleo police on me, right away – the thing is, I made these for my husband, and they are just TOO GOOD not to share.
+I know these Gluten-Free Dark Chocolate Rice Krispies are not 100% Paleo, so don’t get all Paleo police on me, right away – the thing is, I made these for my husband, and they are just TOO GOOD not to share.
 These Gluten Free Dark Chocolate Rice Krispies are, as the name says, are gluten free and also dairy free; they contain rice, which is the only thing that makes them non-Paleo.
 If you’re not intolerant to rice, I definitely recommend you try these.

-It’s become one of my favorite treats this Spring because:
+Gluten-Free Dark Chocolate Rice Krispies have become one of my favorite treats this Spring because they are:

-- It’s packed with chocolate (this alone is enough for me; chocolate?
+- Packed with chocolate (this alone is enough for me; chocolate?
 Sold!)

-- It lasts a long time in the freezer
+- Treats that last a long time in the freezer

-Lately, however, we’ve been craving chocolate like mad men, so I decided to give the traditional rice krispie recipe a nice little twist by making it chocolate based.
+However, lately we’ve been craving chocolate like mad men.
+So I decided to give the traditional rice krispie recipe a nice little twist by making it chocolate based.
 And so I did.
 I pulled out my favorite raw cacao powder from the pantry, grabbed my all time favorite rice cereal, a few other fun ingredients, put some fun music on, and started mixing away.

 They literally took me two seconds to prepare, and then I simply placed the baking dish in the freezer for about twenty minutes for them to harden.
 After that, I was left with pure treat magic.
 Magic, I tell you!

 I wanted to eat them right away, but since Preston is such a fan of rice krispies, I decided to wait until he got home from work.
-I just could not eat rice krispies without him, guilt would’ve gotten me for a week, haha.
+Guilt would’ve gotten me for a week, haha.
 I mean, they ARE his favorite.
 When he got home, I took the pan out of the freezer, took the rice krispies out of the pan by lifting from two sides of the parchment paper, and then sliced the treat into twelve bars.

 Each bar was decently sized, so I only ate one, but Preston had two.
 It was so cute to watch him eat his treats; I love how much he enjoys sweets.
 It gives me life.
 I seriously LOVE feeding him treats.
 Is that weird?
 I actually love feeding ANYONE treats.
 Always have…since high school.